rinva/sandbox/index.md

 **A:** If you use the **included data loading utilities**, only regions with data should be loaded.
 Otherwise, you can use the [`training_crop_manifest`](https://github.com/user-attachments/files/18716486/train_crop_manifest.csv) to export cropped versions of the raw data that exclude empty regions.

-*Note: This behavior is normal and does not indicate an issue with your data or processing pipeline.*

 ---

-\#130
 **Q: How can I access the ground truth data for the CellMap Segmentation Challenge?**

-**A:** The ground truth data for the CellMap Segmentation Challenge is available in the `training` folder within the dataset.
-Each organelle has a corresponding subfolder containing the ground truth labels.
-For example, for mitochondria, you can find the ground truth data in the `training/mitochondria` directory.
-Ensure you refer to the specific organelle's subfolder to access the correct ground truth labels.​
+**A:** Once downloaded, the ground truth data for the CellMap Segmentation Challenge will be available in the `data` folder within the repository.
+Each dataset has a corresponding subfolder, with groundtruth subfolders for each crop, each with a subfolder containing the ground truth labels for a single organelle.
+For example, for mitochondria in crop #124 from `jrc_mus-liver`, you can find the ground truth data in the `data/jrc_mus-liver/jrc_mus-liver.zarr/recon-1/labels/groundtruth/crop124/mito` directory.

-*Note: Accurately locating and utilizing the ground truth data is crucial for effective model training and evaluation in the challenge.*

 ---

-\#108
 **Q: Is there a limit to the number of submissions I can make per day in the CellMap Segmentation Challenge?**

 **A:** Currently, there is no daily submission limit for participants.
 However, the organizers may implement a daily or lifetime limit if the overall submission volume becomes too high or if there is suspicion of misuse of the scoring system to enhance entries.